Samyaza: Etymology

 The scholars lean towards the Semitic etymology of this appellation which contains the letters shin (ש) and mem (מ), thus suggesting the derivation from either “name” (Heb. שם, shem) or “heavens” (Heb. שמים, shamaym).
 Moshe Idel proposed that Samyaza is the one who “gazes at heavens” or “gazes from heavens”.
 This interpretation goes well with the motif of the heavenly Watchers, i.e., the angels supervising humans on earth.

-In colloquial Aramaic of the Christians of the Middle East, it has become the common name for a television.